 - Place plastic over flannel (protects sheets, clothes, and other materials from staining).

 - Place hot water bottle over protected flannel.
 The water bottle should feel warm and soothing, not scalding and uncomfortable!

 - Rest comfortably for 30-60 minutes.

 Caution: Please do not perform during pregnancy.

-I strongly believe that, given all the benefits or this wonderful medicinal oil, castor oil should be a staple in every family’s medicine cabinet!
+I strongly believe that, given all the benefits of this wonderful medicinal oil, the castor oil Pack should be a staple in every family’s medicine cabinet!